lindeas/.github/README.md

 ### jilo-server

-Server component with a web interface.
+Monitoring server with a web interface.
 It's where you look at the stats and graphs.
+It's where you manage most of the Jilo settings.

 ### jilo-agent

 Small server on a remote jitsi machine.
-Checks the local jitsi processes, gets data and sends it to the Jilo Server.
+Checks the local jitsi processes, gets configuration or usage data and sends it to the Jilo Server.

 ### jilo-cli